yeetmaster1/plgin-task/README.md

 ## Reasons for changes
 1. it was discussed via Email, whether it was ok to do it on an admin menu page rather then the front-end as this type of info should only be accessible by the owners of the site and not any vistor and the answer i got via Email was as follows and i quote
-***Your choice.
+***"Your choice.
 Create a menu page or a front end page.
-On the idea, we were more inside the idea to get a page on front end to list the users*** and therefore i have decided to do the better option.
+On the idea, we were more inside the idea to get a page on front end to list the users"*** and therefore i have decided to do the better option.

 2. Security, I belive that it should be a habit to always try and not leak or leave important info on the front-end where malicious actor could use said info in a bad way, even if it is just a sample test i still belive that a programmer must always think of the security of said info